NeoGranular/lanyon/_posts/2017-01-04-martial-god-chapter-01-63.md

 He Yiming rapidly calculated in his mind and ascertained that one month would be enough.

-However, he understood why his grandfather spoke such words.
-Traveling and returning within one month, he would only be able to travel within the Tai Cang county or perhaps some neighboring county.
-If he had wished to travel further away, that would have been impossible now.
+However, he understood why his grandfather had spoken such words.
+Traveling and returning within one month- he would only be able to travel within the Tai Cang county or perhaps some neighboring county.
+If he had wished to travel further away, that would be impossible now.

 Heavily nodding his head, He Yiming vowed, “All right.
 Grandfather, I will definitely return within one month.”